ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/sensors-and-actuators/sensor-integration.md

 title: Sensor Integration
 nav_include: true
 parent: Sensors and Actuators
-nav_order: 1
+nav_order: 5
 ---

-# Sensor Integration (picture todo)
+# Sensor Integration

 Help!
 How do we put everything together?
 Now that you’ve completed several checkpoints and have probably gone through the interfacing tutorials, you and your team are probably wondering how to put all these various parts together.
 How do we merge RGB sensor data with motor movement?
-What happens when you encounter a nonexistent wall with your line sensors?
+What happens when you encounter a nonexistent wall with your distance sensors?

 Unfortunately, there are no easy answers to these questions.
 Your best bet is to experiment with your intuitions.
 An example is moving along a curved line.
 A starting series of intuitions could be:

 * I want to keep my robot centered on the line.